cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Definite length encoding is preferred whenever the length is known at the time the serialization of the item starts.

-## Deterministically Encoded CBOR {#det_enc}
+## Deterministically Encoded CBOR {#det-enc}

-Some protocols may want encoders to only emit CBOR in a particular deterministic format; those protocols might also have the decoders check that their input is deterministic.
+Some protocols may want encoders to only emit CBOR in a particular deterministic format; those protocols might also have the decoders check that their input is in that deterministic format.
 Those protocols are free to define what they mean by a "deterministic format" and what encoders and decoders are expected to do.
 This section defines a set of restrictions that can serve as the base of such a deterministic format.